aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 #### Recap

-  Since our last recap, we have: created a `bench_actions` file, that holds `ActionCreators` and `BenchConstants`.
+  Since our last recap, we have: created a `bench_actions` file, that holds action-creators and `BenchConstants`.
 These help ensure that our `Views`, `Middleware`, and `Store` are communicating effectively.